-Onsen, or hot springs, are a huge part of Japanese culture and one of the best ways to completely relax.
+Onsen, or hot springs, are a huge part of Japanese culture and and one of the most popular tourist attractions in Japan.
 That’s why so many people prefer to stay at a so-called onsen ryokan (Japanese-style inn with hot spring facilities) during the holidays.
 As one of the best onsen ryokan in Japan, Shoho is famous for its various wonderful hot springs.
 There are as many as 7 types of baths for you to enjoy during your stay!

 "Utsukushi no Yu" Hot Springs

 Arguably the most impressive of these hot springs is the expansive “Utsukushi no Yu” (literally “Beauty Bath”), which was renewed in the spring of 2018.
-The bathing area is divided into 3 different baths; a semi-outdoor bath, an indoor bath and a smaller silk bath.
+Make the most of your travel in Matsumoto by taking a soak in all 3 baths offered at 'Utsukushi no Yu'; a semi-outdoor bath, an indoor bath and a smaller silk bath.

 The silk bath (the round bath in the photos) is called this way because of its water properties.
 The micro air bubbles in the water give it a slightly whitish appearance and the negative ions it emits cause your body to relax and turn your skin smooth and soft.

 Keep in mind that the entry times for “Utsukushi no Yu” differ for women and men.

 The panoramic view of Matsumoto and the Japan Alps that you get while soaking your body in the soothing water of the hot spring is simply breathtaking.